Home / Photo Encaustic Techniques / Encaustic Photography Tutorial | Painting Photographs

 8. Remove the tape and finish the edges

-Finish the edges of your panel.
+After painting, carefully remove the painter’s tape and finish the sides of your panel.
 I usually paint the edges with black acrylic paint and put it in a nice floater frame.

 9. Buff the painting